LunarWolf-Browser-Projects/deleted-LunarWolf/README.md

 NOTE: this is what i have documented about this whole situation so sorry if its unorginized and i wanted to make this public to show i really do care.

 Thank you for your understanding.

+# is this the end?

+No it is only a new beginnign for me and everything i stand for, i am deeply sorry for the other bits of code i had used in here as i somewhat stated throughout this letter, but now i am making it that much more clearer.